webix-hub/docs/data/desktop/paging.md

 });
 ~~~

-Template parameter can be omitted in favour of default template.
+Template parameter can be omitted in favor of default template.

 {{sample 25_pager/12_standalone_pager.html }}